cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add redux-form to edite user information
+## add work flow to edit user information and put it to server